Materiality

 Step 5: Reporting, Review, and Continuous Improvement

-The assessment of stakeholder impacts and the prioritization of key sustainability issues have enabled CKPower to identify and categorize 14 key sustainability topics, covering the economic, social, and environmental dimensions.
-These topics are divided into two main groups:
+The analysis of impacts on stakeholders and the prioritization of material sustainability topics enabled the Company to identify and conclude a total of 14 sustainability topics that are significant to the business, covering the economic, social, and environmental dimensions.
+These are categorized into two main groups as follows:

 Materiality Topics